27.07.2019 by Hester Gersonius

 Keywords: smARTplaces app

-Imagine being able to visit seven European museums across five countries in one day.
+Imagine being able to explore seven European museums across five countries in one day.
 Discovering new people, new stories and art from different cultures and countries.
 That’s what the new smARTplaces app is all about.
 The mobile application features new forms of virtual storytelling to be explored by users around Europe.
 Britta Lerch, smARTplaces project coordinator: “The app has been in development for two years.
 A co-production between seven institutions, developed by the project’s technology partner the Oulu University of Applied Sciences, Finland together with menschortweb it really was a labour of love.
 We are excited to finally show it to the public.”

 “It was important for us to develop a different kind of museum app.
 We wanted to move beyond the traditional informational app to an actual virtual museum – and challenge our partners to think about how to interact with their online visitors in the process.”
 The feature that sets the app aside from its kind is the Storyworld: a slot machine for stories that takes you inside a cultural institution through many different and annotating storylines.
 Guiding you through the Storyworld are museum directors, curators, volunteers and visitors.
 The concept for this feature was developed by the team of the Storylab kiU, a research project of Dortmund University of Applied Sciences and Arts.
 “It really is a unique way to virtually visit and engage with a museum, that hasn’t been shown before.
 For us it is an experiment to offer a new playful approach to non-linear storytelling in the digital museum context.”